Azure/container-service-for-azure-china/aks/README.md

  - only `chinaeast2` region is supported
  - AKS set up wizard is not available on azure portal, only azure cli command line is supported
  - AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page
+ - AKS addons are not enabled on Azure China yet, including `monitoring` and `http_application_routing` addons

 ## 1. How to create AKS on Azure China
 Currently AKS on Azure China could only be created by [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and only supports `chinaeast2` region